-Canaccord Genuity operates out of 23 offices internationally and provides a broad range of research, sales and trading, and investment banking services to its clients.
-Canaccord Genuity has developed comprehensive investment banking knowledge and expertise, and strong research capabilities in the following key sectors of the global economy: Metals & Mining, Energy, Agriculture, Technology, CleanTech & Sustainability, Transportation & Industrials, Financials, Healthcare & Life Sciences, Real Estate & Hospitality, Consumer & Retail, Support Services, Media & Telecommunications, Paper & Forestry Products, Infrastructure, Investment Companies, Aerospace & Defense, Leisure, and Private Equity.
+Canaccord Genuity operates out of 20 offices internationally and provides a broad range of research, sales and trading, and investment banking services to its clients.
+Canaccord Genuity has developed comprehensive investment banking knowledge and expertise, and strong research capabilities in the following key sectors of the global economy: Metals and Mining, Energy, Technology, Health Care and Life Sciences, Agriculture, Media and Telecommunications, Financials, Consumer and Retail, Real Estate and Hospitality, Infrastructure, Transportation and Industrials, Paper and Forestry Products, CleanTech and Sustainability, Support Services, Aerospace and Defense, Leisure, Diversified, Private Equity and Investment Companies.
+Coverage of these sectors included investment banking, mergers and acquisitions (M&A) and advisory services, and institutional equity activities, such as sales, trading and research.